 ^ Sanrio Puroland

-When, where, how did the term butaitanbou come into use?
+Section should explain when, where, how the term butaitanbou came into use.

 Section should address evolution of methods.
 Availability of consumer internet, self-publishing platforms, social media, Google Street View are major inflection points.

 Location hunting – When used as a loan word in Japanese, location hunting almost always refers to scouting work done by anime production teams during pre-production.
 Sometimes this is part of scenario development.
 Occasionally, English speakers use the term location hunting to describe activity consistent with seichijunrei.

 Section should briefly trace history of anime, noting significant use of real locations, if they exist.
 Though use of a real location is a prerequisite (you cannot travel to a place that does not exist), having a setting based on a real life location does not imply that it will become an anime pilgrimage destination.

 Katsudō Shashin (活動写真) – First animated film in Japan, as early as 1907

 Lupin the Third Part I (1971 October 24) – ?

 For this and subsequent anime pilgrimage history sections, format should resemble encylclopedia entries.
 Each series will have a brief explanation of the locations used, salient points about the creators and thematic material, and significant aspects of the pilgrimage experience.
 Series will appear in order of premiere date in Japan.

 Heidi, Girl of the Alps (1974 January 6) – Maienfeld, Switzerland